data61/anonlink-client/docs/development.rst

     $ python -m pytest --cov=anonlinkclient

 Note several tests will be skipped by default.
-To enable the command line tests set the  `INCLUDE_CLI` environment variable.
 To enable the tests which interact with an entity service set the `TEST_ENTITY_SERVICE` environment variable to the target service's address::